-- Maintain satisfactory participation and performance in the appropriate collegiate activity.
+Maintain satisfactory participation and performance in the appropriate collegiate activity.
 Failure to maintain satisfactory participation and performance in one semester will result in forfeiting the waiver for subsequent semesters.
-After reestablishing satisfactory performance for at least one semester (not a summer session), the student may reapply. - 2.
-Maintain status as a full-time student.
-(See Group I above for procedures if full-time status is not maintained.) - 3.
-Maintain a semester and cumulative 2.0 grade point average.
-If the semester or cumulative GPA falls below 2.0, the student may retain the waiver for the succeeding semester, but will forfeit the waiver if the semester or cumulative GPA is below 2.0 at the close of that succeeding semester.
+After reestablishing satisfactory performance for at least one semester (not a summer session), the student may reapply for the waiver.
+A student may be exempted from this requirement by an appropriately designated official of the university after one academic year of performance.

+- Maintain status as a full-time student.
+2. - Maintain a semester and cumulative 2.0 grade point average.
+If the semester or cumulative GPA falls 3. below 2.0, the student may retain the waiver for the succeeding semester, but will forfeit the waiver if the semester or cumulative GPA is below 2.0 at the close of that succeeding semester.

-OUT-OF-STATE FEE WAIVER SCHOLARSHIP (OPTION 3): FOR TEACHER EDUCATION MAJORS
+OUT-OF-STATE FEE WAIVER SCHOLARSHIP (OPTION 3 - INTERNATIONAL):

-Effective Spring 2002, the University of Louisiana System Board of Supervisors approved an out-of-state fee waiver scholarship for non-resident freshmen and undergraduate transfer applicants who choose to pursue a degree in teacher education who meet the following criteria:
+The University of Louisiana System approved an out-of-state fee waiver scholarship for new international undergraduate student applicants who meet the following System-defined criteria: